abelsj60/my-site/app/data/reveries/11-03-19-my-best-worst-decision.md

 slug: Two Redirects in a row...
 ---

-I officially did something with code that I’m sure is bad.
+I officially did something with code that is bad.

-Or, at least, not great.
-And I don’t care.
+I don’t care.
 I may change it some day.
-But it works, it’s easy to understand, it’s predictable, and it’s so integral to the site that changing it will be a pain.
+But it works, it’s easy to understand, it’s predictable, and it’s so integral that changing it would be a pain.

-Some people will call this technical debt, but that’s kind of judgmental.
-Me?
+Some people call this last issue 'technical debt.'
+Seems a little judgmental.

-I'll call it personality.
-Here it is:
+Let's call it 'personality.'

-Site sections that contain dynamic content, such as journalism, projects, and the story, are loaded through a component named ContentLoader.
+Here's the issue: Dynamic content, such as for the journalism or projects sections, is loaded through a component named ContentLoader.

-It decodes the content the user wants by breaking down his url and looking through its parameters.
-Great.
-Thing is, if the url is short, meaning the user is requesting a section without specifying parameters, then the ContentLoader will set a property on its local state called needsRedirect.
+It builds a page for the user by breaking down each url.
+If the url's short, such as by being just '/chapter' or '/projects,' (meaning it has no parameters, like chapter title) the ContentLoader will make make the needsRedirect property on its internal state true.

-When this property is true, the ContentLoader activates a Redirect component.
-This component sends users to a fictitious route called /i, which invokes the ReloadRoute component.
-It looks at the Body component’s local state (it sits between the Header and Footer) in order to build a new URL with parameters before redirecting the user back to ContentLoader.
+This triggers a Redirect component.
+It sends the user to a fictitious route called /i, which invokes the ReloadRoute component.
+The ReloadRoute component looks at the Body's local state (Body sits between the Header and Footer) and build a new URL with parameters reflecting the last known location.
+Then it redirects users back to ContentLoader.

 Catch that?
-Two Redirects, one after the other.
+Two Redirects, one after the other!

-They’re used when a user loads the site via a naked url, i.e., www.jamesabels.net/chapter, or when the user clicks on certain links in the Header and Footer.
-Both rely on this feature.

-The good: This means the App component doesn’t have to track this content and the Header and Footer use naked links for navigation (e.g., www.jamesabels.net/chapter).
+The good: The App component doesn’t have to track this content and the Header and Footer can make use of 'naked links' for navigation (e.g., www.jamesabels.net/chapter).

-The bad: This means that it’s harder to think about what React is doing at any given time.
-The reason is that the user may be going to-or-fro /i.
-That’s a lot of hard-to-understand re-rendering.
+The bad: It’s harder to think about what React is doing at any given time.
+The fictitous '/i' route can make things hard-to-understand because of all the re-rendering.

-I dealt with it by watching the results in the console and debugging the problems by hand.
-I know this isn’t the best way to control React, but it’s in place and fully functional.
-I now think there may be a better way to do it with keys — food for thought another day.
+This may not be the best way to control React — there may be a better way with keys — but, this is in place and fully functional.

-Bottom line, personality.
+Like I said, personality...

  -j